-Dalvi Humzah Aesthetic Training (DHAT) offers in-depth medical courses to medical professionals, designed to boost knowledge and skills within specific anatomical areas
+Dalvi Humzah Aesthetic Training (DHTA) offers in-depth medical courses to medical professionals, designed to boost knowledge and skills within specific anatomical areas.

-As the business has evolved, so too should the site – so we were asked to create a modern presence that incorporated interactive elements and video, as well as functionality to both book and pay for courses online.
+As the business has evolved, so too should the site – DHTA asked Cosmetic Digital to create a modern presence that incorporated interactive elements and video, as well as functionality to both book and pay for courses online.

 The new, responsive design ensures whatever your platform, the site is scaled to fit your screen.
-Copy was also written with this in mind, with a light touch to hold attention.
+A copy was also written with this in mind, with a light touch to hold attention.
 After all, nobody wants to scroll through reams of text on their smartphone.

 In addition, our new design moves on from flat, 2D text, instead bringing animation to the table with paragraphs that slide in and out and links that pop up and change colour – with functionally programmed right down to the reviews.